JasperNelson/HeadlessCapturePortal/README.md

 1. [x] ~~Define a TOML format to define per session actions and settings~~
 2. [x] ~~Create a Parser to digest the Defined TOML structure~~
 3. [x] ~~Define a safe way to store and process passwords~~
-4. [ ] Define a module that verifies that a capture portal actually exists on the network and that it meets the specifications defined in the `Login` files.
+4. [x] Define a module that verifies that a captive portal actually exists on the network and that it meets the specifications defined in the `Login` files.
 5. [x] ~~Define an extensible configuration file format~~
 6. [x] Finish "Quick" frontend (all the commands that cause an immediate action)
 7. [ ] Setup the Auto login to automatically login to a captive portal from a matching given url
 8. [ ] Setup Unit Tests
-9. [ ] Develop Modular and Actionable Network Portion of Backend using requests that will take commands from the frontend.
-HOWEVER ensure that we are creating a good api that can be expanded on by additional installable packages/modules. (i.e [Playwrite](https://playwright.dev/python/docs/intro))
+9. [x] Develop Modular and Actionable Network Portion of Backend using requests that will take commands from the frontend.
+HOWEVER ensure that we are creating a good api that can be expanded on by additional installable packages/modules. (i.e [Selenium] or [Custom backends])
 10. [x] Develop Debug Backend
-11. [ ] Setup the yes command to bypass questions
+11. [x] Setup the yes command to bypass questions
-12. [ ] Setup verbose command to automatically enable verbose logging
+12. [x] Setup verbose command to automatically enable verbose logging
-13. [ ] Setup Layout command to automatically return the layout of a URL.
+13. [x] Setup Layout command to automatically return the layout of a URL.
-14. [ ] Setup Default command to login using a single given login toml file
+14. [-] Setup Default command to login using a single given login toml file
 15. [-] Setup The Auto command to login using a directory of files contained in the config or manually specified
 16. [x] Setup the URL command to return the captive portal
+1. [x] Develop the Playwright Backend
 ##### FOR 2.0
-1. [ ] Add Playwrite Support
+1. [ ] Create a Selenium backend,
+2. [ ] Create a Custom backend using requests(wont support javascript but will be faster)
 2. [ ] Create a Intuitive TUI that will guide a user in creating a TOML Login file for a given network.
 3. [ ] Allow for specification of Automatic Login by SSID and IP addresses. (as opposed to just URL)
 ##### FAR FUTURE